 - Versatility and flexibility: TIFF can store multiple images in one file, which is useful for archiving, searching, and managing high image volumes.
 Its ability to handle both lossless and lossy compression offers flexibility in balancing image quality against file size.

-- High image quality: During compression, TIFF preserves image quality without any loss of information.
+- High image quality: During compression, TIFF can preserve image quality without any loss of information.
 Lossless formats like TIFF are popular in use cases that require high precision, such as medical image analysis.

-- Suitable for scanning and storage: Their higher image-quality makes TIFF files suitable for OCR processing.
+- Suitable for scanning and storage: The high image quality makes TIFF files suitable for OCR processing.
 OCR software recognizes and extracts data from documents and turns it into machine-readable data.
-The higher the image quality, the more effectively the OCR software can detect and recognize text.
+The higher the image quality, the more effectively OCR software can detect and recognize text.

 Mobile TIFF scanners

 Leveraging their high-quality cameras, modern document scanner software turns even standard smartphones and tablets into powerful document scanners.
-These mobile scanners are not only easy to use, but can run the more advanced OCR software to enhance scan quality.
+These mobile scanners are not only easy to use, but can also run advanced image enhancers to optimize the scan quality.
+This way, they create perfect input for OCR software.

 How mobile TIFF scanners enhance business operations

-Thanks to their ease-of-use and ubiquitous nature, smart devices are the perfect document scanning solution for any business.
-Mobile document scanners with TIFF output have the following advantages.
+Easy to use and ubiquitous, smart devices are the perfect document-scanning solution for any business.
+Digitizing documents using mobile document scanners with TIFF output has the following advantages:

-- Availability of information: After uploading them to a document management system, digitized documents are instantly available to all employees, and accessing them takes only seconds.
+- Availability of information: Once uploaded to a document management system, digitized documents are instantly available to all employees.
 Thanks to mobile document scanning, endlessly searching for and organizing paper files becomes a thing of the past.

-- Effective storage: Paper files are prone to physical damage, or can be lost.
-Scanning and uploading documents to a backend system enables storing them in unchanging quality, in a system that can be searched digitally.
-At the same time, this significantly reduces the physical space needed for storage.
+- Efficient storage and retrieval: Paper files are prone to physical damage and loss.
+Scanning and uploading documents to a backend system enables storing them in unchanging quality, in a system that can be searched digitally and requires almost no physical storage space.

-- Enhanced efficiency: Mobile document scanning significantly simplifies the scanning process.
-With smartphones or tablets, employees can scan documents whenever and wherever, without having to wait in line to use a shared flatbed scanner.
-These time savings benefit operational efficiency.
+- Fast, accessible scanning: Mobile document scanning significantly simplifies the scanning process.
+With smartphones or tablets, employees can scan documents whenever and wherever, without having to wait to use a shared flatbed scanner.

 - Data security: Paper files always pose a security risk due to unauthorized access.
 Digitally stored files can be protected by encryption.